spiceai/spiceai/README.md

 You can now now query `my_dataset` in the runtime.

-## Sample project using the SpiceAI runtime.
+## Sample project using the Spice runtime.

 TODO: Make a simple app that showcases the data querying from the runtime.
 This will replace the Python script in the examples folder.